-Compliance risk management is critical to the success of regulatory compliance operations.
-A robust risk management program allows health care organizations to identify weaknesses in internal controls and systems, and minimize financial and other losses by reducing exposure to potential overpayments, civil or criminal penalties, and administrative sanctions, such as program exclusions.
-Strategic Management’s strong team of experts have assisted hundreds of organizations with regulatory compliance and program integrity advisory services, such as assessing and evaluating compliance with high-risk areas.
+Regulatory compliance risk management is critical to the success of compliance operations.
+A robust risk management program allows health care organizations to identify weaknesses in internal controls and systems, and minimize potential liabilities by reducing the likelihood of potential overpayments, civil or criminal penalties, and administrative sanctions, such as program exclusions.
+Strategic Management’s team of compliance experts have assisted hundreds of organizations with regulatory compliance risk management and program integrity advisory services, including assessing and evaluating compliance high-risk areas.

 Have Compliance Concerns?
 We Have Solutions.Speak with an Expert Today »

-The focus of Strategic Management’s Risk Management services is on regulatory compliance risks and areas that may give rise to potential liability.
-The objective is always to integrate compliance risk management into the overall business strategy of the organization.
-Compliance risk management is a continuous, dynamic process of gathering, analyzing and updating information to ensure ongoing compliance with government rules and regulations.
-Compliance risk management begins with identifying, analyzing, and prioritizing regulatory risks associated with the daily operations, and continues with the implementation, monitoring, auditing, and routine reporting of control strategies.
-The process involves four phases:
+Regulatory compliance and risk management is a continuous process of gathering, analyzing and updating information to ensure ongoing compliance with government rules and regulations.
+Risk management and compliance in health care begins with prioritizing regulatory risks associated with daily operations, and continues with routine monitoring, auditing and reporting of control strategies.
+Strategic Management’s regulatory compliance risk management process involves four phases:

 - Risk Assessment

 - Risk Remediation